Isadora Snapp

 |

 AnnaMaria DiPietropaolo (she/her) is originally from Northern Virginia, relocating to Vermont in 2013.
 She has a strong interest in the preservation and education of Black dance forms and their communities, as well as the relationship between dance and neurodivergence/mental illness, with the ultimate goal of making dance more accessible and inclusive to all by dismantling deeply rooted biases.
 She currently resides in central Vermont, working as an office manager/dancer/choreographer/podcast host, and spends her spare time creating all different kinds of art.

+|

 “I am a guest in the street and club dance community, and I am incredibly grateful for the knowledge and movement that has been shared with me by hosts, elders, and my mentors so that I may pass it on to others.
 The knowledge that I teach comes from Rennie Harris, Moncell Durden, Shakia Johnson, Quilan ‘Cue’ Arnold, and Millie Heckler.

-|

 It's vital for me to acknowledge this so I can help eliminate issues in the community such as attribution, representation, and appropriation.
 We must be the change we want to see in the world, and hire Black dancers and educators to share their knowledge rather than hearing it secondhand from hegemonic bodies.
-100% of the proceeds from my classes go back to Black educators and students.”
-If you are a BIPOC dancer at CD&FS who is looking for help to cover the cost of classes, please contact the studio.
+30% of the proceeds from my classes go back to Black educators and students.”

 MARISA HALL |